Monster Rancher - Play This!

 What Makes it Special

 So I've gone on and on about the monsters, unlocking new breeds, and collecting them, but how do you get them in the first place?
-Pokémon had its tagline of "Gotta catch 'em all" to drive players to hunting down the various wild pokémon of the world and catching them in the iconic little red and white spheres.
-Monster Rancher doesn't require any sort of catching mechanics, instead it uses a unique feature that was something of an augmented-reality mechanic for its time.
+Pokémon had its tagline of "Gotta catch 'em all" to drive players to hunt down the various wild pokémon of the world and catch them in the iconic little red and white spheres.
+Monster Rancher doesn't require any sort of catching mechanics, instead, it uses a unique feature that was something of an augmented-reality mechanic for its time.

 The saddest thing about this unique disc-based mechanic is that it's unlikely to ever be utilized this way again.
 The process of discovering playable characters of a video game with your home movie and music collection is something that will not likely be used in video games again as we move further away from physical media.
 This, of course, only makes Monster Rancher more unique, but it's still a bummer that we probably won't see another game like it again.
 The closest thing we have to it is the Amiibos from Nintendo and the little figurines for Disney Infinity and the Skylanders thing, but those are toys specially designed for the game.
 It's not something as broad as taking your music and movie collection and turning it into a monster collection.